alexsocha/luckyblockmod.com/docs/src/configuration-files.md

 -   File: `natural_gen.txt`

-The Lucky Block can generate naturally in the Minecraft world, and accross all dimensions.
+The Lucky Block can generate naturally in the Minecraft world, and across all dimensions.
 Every entry in this file is a standard Lucky Block [outcome](outcomes), which will occur naturally within the world.
 Dimensions are separated by `>{dimension_id}`

 While not a requirement, the file should only contain outcomes that place Lucky Blocks in the world.
 This includes either directly placing a Lucky Block or using a custom structure.
 Lastly, the outcomes should not use any properties related to the player, as they are not initiated by a player.

 ### Spawnrate

-Each outcome has a one in `spawnrate` chance of occuring per chunk (16x16 block region).
+Each outcome has a one in `spawnrate` chance of ocuring per chunk (16x16 block region).
 Therefore, higher spawnrates mean that the outcome is less likely to occur.
 To specify the spawnrate of a outcome, use the [@chance](combined_outcomes#chance) property.
 Note that this usage of the chance property is not related to the regular usage (e.g. in `drops.txt`).
 Also note that `@luck` has no effect.

 > If two outcomes have the same spawnrate, the overall chance of generation will double.
 If a spawnrate of 1/200 (@chance=200) is desired, and there are two possible outcomes, it would be appropriate to give each a spawnrate of 1/400 (@chance=400).

 The location of the spawn will usually be on the surface layer of the world, as long as a valid surface is found.
-If this is not possible, e.g. in an ocean boime, the spawn may occur in an underground cave.
+If this is not possible, e.g. in an ocean biome, the spawn may occur in an underground cave.

 ### Example